jander99/cloudfoundry-conjur-buildpack/README.md

 + copy the contents of the `./lib` directory in this repository to the `./.profile.d` directory relative to your app's root directory.

 When your application starts the secrets specified in the `secrets.yml` file will now be available in the session environment variables at the start of the app.

-## How does the buildpack work ?

-### `meta-buildpack`

-`meta-buildpack` makes it possible to "decorate" the application with the ability to retrieve secrets on startup.
-Please read [`meta-buildpack` documentation](https://github.com/cf-platform-eng/meta-buildpack#how-it-works) for a quick run through of how `meta-buildpack` works.

-`meta-buildpack` relies on automatic detection of the language buildpack.
-The first language buildpack in buildpack index order to detect and claim the build will be used to build the droplet and run the application.
-With this in mind, **it is not currently possible to specify custom buildpacks in the manifest or as an argument to `cf push`**.
-In these instances `meta-buildpack` will not be invoked; consequently the Conjur buildpack will also not be invoked.

-### Lifecycle scripts

-The buildpack is comprised of the [3 lifecycle scripts](https://github.com/cf-platform-eng/meta-buildpack#how-to-write-a-decorator) that are required for decorator buildpacks.

-+ Detect script always returns a non-zero exit status.
-+ Compile script installs summon, summon-conjur in the app's root directory and a `.profile.d` script at `./.profile.d/0001_retrieve-secrets.sh` relative to the app's root directory.
-+ Decorate script returns a 0 when `secrets.yml` exists in the root folder of your app and the "cyberark-conjur" key is present in `VCAP_SERVICES`, otherwise non-zero exit status

-The `.profile.d` script is responsible for retrieving secrets and injecting them into the session environment variables at the start of the app.

-The buildpack has a cucumber test suite.
-This validates the functionality and also offers great insight into the intended functionality of the buildpack.
-Please see `./ci/features`.

 ## Development